 - To our subsidiaries and affiliates.

-- To WWDVC Conference sponsors as one of the paid benefits to those sponsors in connection with the event.
+- To WWDVC Conference sponsors and exhibitors as one of the paid benefits to those sponsors in connection with the event.

 - To other users of the Services.